mobile-directing-system/mds-server/_sources/sites/address-book.rst.txt

 A radio channel might forward intel to a radio operator, that calls the recipient.
 Each channel has a unique priority, timeout and minimum importance for intel.

+The is-active-Flag of a channel describes whether the channel is available for intel-delivery.

 Currently, the following channel types are supported, but not all implemented:

 - (**Coming soon** |:rocket:|) **Direct** (`direct`): Use, if the recipient can be contacted directly, for example by talking.